Danielle Robinson

-Danielle Robinson (born May 10, 1989) is an American basketball executive, coach and former professional player who is an assistant coach for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Danielle Robinson (born May 10, 1989) is an American basketball executive, coach and former professional player who was most recently an assistant coach for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
 She played college basketball at Oklahoma.
 She was selected sixth overall in the 2011 WNBA draft by the San Antonio Silver Stars.
 She played for 12 seasons in the WNBA with the Silver Stars (later known as the Stars, and since 2018, the Las Vegas Aces), Atlanta Dream, Indiana Fever, Minnesota Lynx, and Phoenix Mercury.